 Home Remedies for Fresh Breath

-● Chew on the natural herbs licorice root, parsley, rosemary, or tarragon for 60 seconds.
+• Chewing on natural herbs like licorice root, parsley, rosemary, or tarragon can freshen your breath in a pinch.

 In normal circumstances, bad breath can be eliminated with simple home remedies.
 However, before relying on home remedies to eliminate bad breath, it is very important to visit a dentist in your area at least every six months to have your teeth examined and cleaned.
 If you do not have a local dentist, The Dental Center at Easton Town Center would certainly welcome you as a new patient.